Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 Raspberry Pi Pico Pin Diagram.
 Source: Datasheet

-As evident from the pinout diagram, many pins function as SDA and SCL.
-Each of these pins is connected to either of the two I2C ports internally.
-For our purpose, we can choose any of these pins to interface with the OLED display.
+As seen in the pinout diagram, many pins function as SDA and SCL.
+These pins are connected to either of the two I2C ports internally.
+We can choose any of these pins to interface with the OLED display.

 raspberry pi pico I2C pinout